JoshPaulie/NanoEncoder/README.md

 # NanoEncoder
 A lightweight ffmpeg wrapper to reduce your video collection size (while preserving quality)

-**NanoEncoder** is designed for media enthusiasts who want to save storage space without sacrificing video quality.
+**NanoEncoder** is for local media nerds who want to save storage space without sacrificing video quality.
 It provides:

 - Batch processing of video directories
 - Smart detection of already optimized files